 [text_ad]

-What are the Benefits of Investing in Dividend Reinvestment Plans?
+What Are the Benefits of Investing in Dividend Reinvestment Plans?

 Third, since DRIPs are long-term investments and returns automatically reinvest themselves, there is less need for investors to micromanage their accounts.

-What is a Dividend Reinvestment Plan Worth to Your Portfolio?
+Is a Dividend Reinvestment Plan Worth It?

 Why DRIPs Are Worth It: